 Many people experience these feelings and life obstacles every day.
 The good news is that effective treatment can improve your life.
-Interpersonal Therapy helps treat emotional and mental disorders resulting from ineffective communication patterns.
+Interpersonal Treatment helps treat emotional and mental disorders resulting from ineffective communication patterns.

-What is Interpersonal Therapy?
+What is Interpersonal Treatment?

 Interpersonal psychotherapy (IPT) describes a short-term, highly structured and supportive form of psychotherapy.
 It explores unhealthy emotional responses to interactions with others.

 IPT has been scientifically validated as an effective treatment for mood disorders.
 This clinical endorsement increased the use of IPT in clinical practice worldwide.